Sampoong Department Store collapse: Rescue efforts

 After nearly a week, the focus was on removing the debris, but construction crews continued to search for victims.
-Two weeks after the collapse, city officials concluded that anybody who was still in the building must have already died; therefore, further efforts would be made only towards "recovery", not "rescue".
+Two weeks after the collapse, city officials concluded that anybody who was still in the building must have already died; therefore, further efforts would be made only towards "recovery", not "rescue."

 Despite the sweltering heat, some who were not rescued in the first few days avoided dehydration by drinking rainwater.
-The last to be rescued, 19-year-old store clerk Park Seung-hyun (Korean: 박승현, Hanja: 朴勝賢), was pulled from the wreckage 17 days after the collapse with a few scratches; 18-year-old Yoo Ji-hwan was pulled out after nearly twelve days; and a man rescued after nine days reported that other trapped survivors had drowned from the rain and from the water used for fire suppression.
+The last to be rescued, 19-year-old store clerk Park Seung-hyun, was pulled from the wreckage 17 days after the collapse with a few scratches; 18-year-old Yoo Ji-hwan was pulled out after nearly 12 days; and a man rescued after 9 days reported that other trapped survivors had drowned from the rain and from the water used for fire suppression.

 Casualties

 The collapse killed 502 people and injured about 937 people.
 About 1,500 people were trapped inside the structure.
 Rescue attempts lasted over the course of many days leading to the rescue of a few survivors, including two that were pulled from the wreckage after a week.